-This report presents evaluation findings of the Juvenile Court Mental Health Advocacy Project (J-MHAP) for the analysis period of February 1, 2015 to December 31, 2016.
+This report presents evaluation findings of the Juvenile Court Mental Health Advocacy Project (J-MHAP) for its two years of operation from February 1, 2015 to March 1, 2017.
 During this period, J-MHAP served 152 youth, 8 of which had two separate appointments (160 cases).
-About one-third (n=52) of J-MHAP families participated in an in-depth evaluation.
+About one-third (n=54) of J-MHAP families participated in an in-depth evaluation.
 The report is organized into six main sections: (1) Family Profiles, (2) the Work of Mental Health Advocates (MHAs), (3) Evidence of Program Impacts, (4) Cost Analysis, (5) Stakeholder Perspectives, and (6) Recommendations and Considerations.